Complex semiclassical theory for non-Hermitian quantum systems: II. Continuous model examples

+The closed orbits in Eq.
+5 in the main text are solvable through the EOMs, which are linear different equations in the current case.
 In this subsection, we study the quantum evolution of the wave packets under the Hamiltonian in Eq.
-3 in the main text, which offers an alternative, quantum perspective of the orbits in Eq.
-5 in the main text.
-As we have shown in the main text, we can re-express the Hamiltonian:
+3 in the main text, which offers an alternative perspective of the orbits.
+As shown in the main text, we can re-express the Hamiltonian as: